tanimislam/howdy/docs/source/howdy_prereqs.rst

 Prerequisites
 -------------
-You will need to have PyQt5_, PyQtWebEngine_, sshpass_, and pandoc_ on your machine. `Pandoc <pandoc_>`_ is needed by Howdy tools that convert emails written in LaTeX_ into HTML.
+You will need to have PyQt5_, PyQtWebEngine_, and sshpass_. `Pandoc <pandoc_>`_ is needed by Howdy tools that convert emails written in LaTeX_ into HTML.
 On Debian based systems (such as Ubuntu_.
-Mint_, or Debian_), you can install PyQt5_, sshpass_, and pandoc_ with the following command (as sudo_ or root).
+Mint_, or Debian_), you can install PyQt5_ and sshpass_ with the following command (as sudo_ or root).

 .. code-block:: console

-   sudo apt install python3-pyqt5 python3-pyqt5.qtwebengine sshpass pandoc
+   sudo apt install python3-pyqt5 python3-pyqt5.qtwebengine sshpass

 Equivalent commands to install PyQt5_ and sshpass_ exist on `Red Hat`_ based systems, such as Fedora_ or CentOS_. *An even easier way to install the latest version of PyQt5 on your user account is with this command*,